TheTitor/ffxiv_bard_perform_max7/README.md

 https://sites.google.com/site/theoldmanthesea/download/

 -Warning- The shift/control modifiers will not reset automatically, which might result in weird behavior.
 If you are playing up an octave, it will continue to hold the modifier key until you press a non modified note (one that doesn't need shifted up or down in the scale).
 This includes if you stop playing, your computer might still think you are holding a modifier key until you press the non modified octave.

+Still in alpha and may contain bugs.
+Please report them if you find them.